sprantis/work-day-scheduler/README.md

 [https://sprantis.github.io/work-day-scheduler/]

 Description:
-I have refactored a daily planner application to be efficient and productive.The planner asks for user’s input for event fields and has the ability to be saved for the current day.
-Once a time period has expired the color of the field will change to gray.
-Future events and time periods remain green.
-Present events and time periods are red.
+I have refactored a work day scheduler application to allow users to write and save notes via local storage.
+The planner also keeps track of the current date and time.
+Time blocks are color-coded for past, present, and future work hours relative to the current time.

 Screenshot:
 ![Work-day-Scheduler Screenshot](./assets/images/_sarah-prantis_module-5_work-day-scheduler_index.html.png)